How to tell you’re reading literary fiction

 Forget Harry, Sue, Mike, and Kathy.
 Literary fiction characters are named Orsi, Hassan, Yukiko, Blue, Phandango and Yesim.
 If there is someone named Herb, he’s a foil, he’s square, and he’s not the hero.

-Often no one has a day job.
-Lit-fic people are always artists, writers, musicians, poets, or, if they must have a job, function as museum curators, liberal arts professors or antique-store cashiers.
-No one ever works in a bank, an insurance office, or a land title company.
+Literary fiction characters almost never have day jobs.
+People are always artists, writers, musicians, poets, or, if they must have a job, function as museum curators, liberal arts professors or antique-store cashiers.
+No one ever works in a mundane place such as a bank, an insurance office, or a land title company.
 There may be an occasional working-class hero who’s a plumber or food-truck vendor, but he’s looking towards bigger and better things, such as when his 900-page first novel is published or his indie band breaks out.

 4. Everyone has had a convoluted or unconventional childhood